For more detail on each holiday, please view the individual pages from the drop down menu.

 May 20 - Frigga Blot: Today we rejoice in the warmth and splendor of Spring.
-A traditional time for a Kindred campout, perform blot to honor the AllMother and thank her for the health and vitality of the Family, Kindred and Tribe.
+A traditional time for a kindred campout to perform a blot to honor the All-Mother and thank her for the health and vitality of the family, kindred, and tribe.

 The month of June / Midyear

-June 8 - Lindisfarne Day: On this day in the year 1043 Runic Era (793 CE) three Viking ships raided the Isle of Lindisfarne, officially opening what is the Viking Age.
+June 8 - Lindisfarne Day: On this day in the year 1043 Runic Era (793 CE), three Viking ships raided the Isle of Lindisfarne, officially opening what is called the Viking Age.

 June 9 - Remembrance for Sigurd the Dragon slayer (known in German versions of the story as Siegfried).
-Sigurd the Volsung: He is the model hero.
-His wooing of the Valkyrie Brynhild, the winning of the treasure of the Nibelungs, and slaying the dragon Fafnir, are priceless parts of our Asatru heritage.
+Sigurd the Volsung is the model hero.
+His wooing of the Valkyrie Brynhild, the winning of the treasure of the Nibelungs, and slaying the dragon Fafnir are priceless parts of our Asatru heritage.

+Near June 21: MIDSUMMER.
 Midsummer is the religious celebration held at the summer solstice.
 This feast usually falls around June 20-21.
-Midsummer-related holidays, traditions and celebrations are found in all the Germanic countries of Northern Europe.
+Midsummer-related holidays, traditions, and celebrations are found in all the Germanic countries of Northern Europe.
 Midsummer's eve is considered the second greatest festival of the Germanic holy year, comparable only to the 12 days of Yule.

-The Summer Solstice is the date with the longest day and hence with the shortest night.
+The Summer Solstice is the date with the longest day, hence also the shortest night.
 This date usually falls near June 21.

-Midsummer as particularly a time to make blessings to Baldur.
+Midsummer is particularly a time to make blessings to Baldur.
 Model Viking ships are also sometimes made from thin wood, filled with small flammable offerings, and burned.
 Midsummer is the high point of the year, the time when deeds are brightest and the heart is most daring.
 This is the time when our Viking forebears, having their crops safely planted, sailed off to do battle in other lands.
-It is a time for action and risk, for reaching fearlessly outward.
+It's a time for action and risk, for reaching fearlessly outward.

-The holiday is considered the time of the death of the Fair God of sunshine, Baldur and thus the turning point at which summer reaches its height and the Sun shines longest, but at the same time it is when the days will soon begin to shorten and the Earth is beginning its slow descent into winter again.
-For that reason, some groups prefer to honor the Goddess Sunna for she is the Sun that shines on crops during the summer months.
-It is important to note that midsummer is actually the first day of summer and not the middle.
+The holiday is considered the time of the death of the Fair God of sunshine, Baldur, and thus the turning point at which summer reaches its height and the sun shines longest.
+At the same time, it's when the days will soon begin to shorten and the earth is beginning its slow descent into winter again.
+For that reason, some groups prefer to honor the Goddess Sunna, for she is the sun who shines on crops during the summer months.
+It's important to note that midsummer is actually the first day of summer and not the middle.

 One idea for midsummer is to remain awake all night and mark the shortest night of the year, then at sunrise to perform a "Greeting of Sunna" blot to her.